-Yes, your PPC campaign should have negative keywords — here’s why
+Yes, your PPC campaign should have negative keywords — here’s why.

 Here, you’ll find:

-- How to define negative keywords
+- How negative keywords differ from standard keywords

 - Tips for building a negative keyword list

 - How to identify negative keywords for your business